makerdao/governance-manual/delegation/delegate-expiration.md

 * Step 5.
 Delegate any of their own MKR holdings to the new delegate contract.
 * Step 6.
 Encourage their delegators to migrate their delegated MKR.

-Once a delegate successfully finished their migration, the Governance Portal UI will display their prior delegate profile in aggregation.
+Once a delegate has successfully finished their migration, the Governance Portal UI will display their prior delegate profile in aggregation.
 Their prior profile markdown, performance metrics, voting history and commenting history will be visible on their new delegate contract profile page.
 A successful migration also triggers migration prompts for their delegators who still have MKR delegated to the old delegate contract.

 ## Migration for delegators